 If a student is observed with any of the items listed in Section 2.3 during testing or during breaks, the Test Administrator should collect the prohibited materials or follow LSS/LEA 24 policy.
 The school or LAC should complete the Testing Incident Report Form (TIRF) in Appendix D and follow the MSDE/LSS policy for submitting the form.

-If a student is dismissed, the Test Administrator or STC must verify that the student's status is Exited in Pearson Access.
-If not, the TA or STC must exit the student's test in
+If a student is dismissed, the Test Administrator must exit the student's test in TestNav.

 4.3.2 Item Irregularities During Testing